WerkAG/ESP32Radio_PCB_v3.1/README.md

  ** **

-As microcontroller this PCB uses the MH ET LIVE ESP32MiniKit.
-The PCB is designed to allow the use of one mini amplifier module (PAM8403) and/or a bluetooth transmitter module (kcx_bt_emitter).
+As microcontroller this PCB uses the MH ET LIVE ESP32MiniKit.<br> The PCB is designed to allow the use of one mini amplifier module (PAM8403) and/or a bluetooth transmitter module (kcx_bt_emitter).<br>
 There are connectors for the supported display types (TFT, LCD), the rotary encoder, the IR receiver and a expansion port with pins connected to GPIO12, GPI013, GPIO14 and GPIO34.
-MISO, MOSI, SLCK pins are also available on the expansion port.
+MISO, MOSI, SLCK pins are also available on the expansion port.<br>
 When using the PAM8403 amplifier, to avoid common noise problems, the Analog GND from the VS1053 must be connected to pin 8 of the PAM8403 chip.
-This solution proved to be very effective.
+This solution proved to be very effective.<br>
-Power supply is 5V DC.
+Power supply is 5V DC.<br>

  ** **